Grosvenor Square is both the finest square in Mayfair, and the second largest in London – after Lincoln’s Inn Fields.

 It was the scene of a huge riot in the mid-sixties when 80,000 people came to protest about America’s involvement in the Viet Nam war.
 The building itself looks out of place amongst the period housing, and gun cops and concrete blocks do not enhance the mood.

-If you enjoy this then try: Bedford Square (walk it in 22 mins or catch a train from Bond Street to Bedford Square); Berkeley Square (you can walk it in 6 mins); Russell Square (walk it in 28 mins or catch a train from Bond Street to Russell Square) and St. James’s Square (walk it in 16 mins or catch a train from Bond Street to St. James’s Square).
+If you enjoy this then try: Bedford Square (walk it in 22 mins or catch a train from Bond Street to Bedford Square); Belgrave Square (walk it in 18 mins or catch a train from Bond Street to Belgrave Square); Berkeley Square (you can walk it in 6 mins); Russell Square (walk it in 28 mins or catch a train from Bond Street to Russell Square) and St. James’s Square (walk it in 16 mins or catch a train from Bond Street to St. James’s Square).